walter-a-jablonowski/homepage/src/pages/blog/_ai.md

 Make a summary that contains all important key points from the sources.
 Don't write unnecessary text.
 A block article usually includes some writing, but use outlining as well to keep it short and easy to read.

 Produce the article as an html pages that looks good with the current design of the website.
 You may include a header image on the article page.
-Hier are samples for blog article pages:
+Here are samples for blog article pages:

 - with no image: _250917-01-sample.html
 - with image:    _250917-02-sample-with-img.html